 Intriguing cases of transactional emails

 Here are a few cases to illustrate the principles of the bespoken approach:

-- The Black Tux men’s fashion company announces the preparation of a set of rules for the grooms and gives its customers a chance to register and familiarize with the materials among the first while teasing the enthusiasm of the future marrieds.
+- The Black Tux men’s fashion company announces the preparation of a set of rules for grooms and gives its customers a chance to register and familiarize themselves with the materials among the first while teasing the enthusiasm for future married.
 Click on the image below to read more about transactional emails-

 - A personalized approach, maximum utility in the form of delivery details, unobtrusive advice, and feedback flaunt on the example of a letter from the handmade and craft supplies vendor Etsy:

 Still, many transactional letters contain only dry information, not reflecting the brand, and not involving design and personal appeal to each client.
 To compose a competent transactional letter, you need to make sure that it follows these brief recommendations:

 In the first place, you need to “personify” your company and make the only visible preview part of the letter stand out from the rest of the client’s online correspondence.
 Then again, your ultimate goal is to make them open and read your message.
 Standard and overused phrases “Buy now” or “Last chance” only pull you away from it.
 The recipe consists of such ingredients as humor, laconicism, and experiments with your fantasy.